 Boyd says the regional focus of Peak Resorts’ acquisitions has positioned it well to compete with Vail Resorts and Alterra.
 The company’s motto is “We don’t meet expectations, we set them.”
 Boyd says Peak Resorts caters to weekend and local skiers, not the destination crowd that Vail courts.
 “Our pre-season pass sales are up 14 percent over last year, and our Drifter pass [$399] for 18 to 29-year-olds was up 47 percent,” Boyd reports.
-He said revenue on pass sales overall was up 16 percent last year.
+He said revenue on pass sales overall was up 16 percent in 2017-2018.
 “The consolidation stuff hasn’t had a lot of effect on us.”

 The Indie Response

-Win Smith, the owner and president of Sugarbush Resort skis over 100 days a year and is on the mountain at 9 a.m. most every morning.
+Win Smith, the owner and president of Sugarbush Resort skis over 100 days a year and is on the mountain at 9 a.m. almost every morning.
 The son of a founder of Merrill Lynch, he had a 28-year career in finance before he purchased Sugarbush in 2001.